 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Ask the students: "Would you slide further on a sidewalk, on the grass or on a frozen lake?
 Why?"
 (Answer: On a frozen lake, because the ice provides less friction than the sidewalk or grass.)
 Next, show photographs of bobsledders to the class.
 Point out that the sleds have a very smooth shape and that the riders tuck themselves down very low in the sled.
 Ask the students, "Why do the bobsledders crouch down so low?"
 (Answer: To reduce friction and make the sled go faster.)
 Explain that the scientific reason is to reduce drag, or make the sled more aerodynamic.
 Describe to the students that the drag force depends upon the shape of the object.
 Ask for some other examples of objects that are designed to move very quickly (such as, racecars, rockets, airplanes, etc).
 What do they have in common?
 (Answer: They are all shaped with smooth edges.)
 Explain that the position the athletes (such as, speed skaters, cyclists, ski jumpers, etc.) hold is important and determines how fast they can go.
 Students may be familiar with this and other examples from watching the Winter Olympics.